kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_pipeline_artifact_report_evidence_github-pullrequest.md

 title: "kosli pipeline artifact report evidence github-pullrequest"
 ---

-## kosli pipeline artifact report evidence github-pullrequest
+# kosli pipeline artifact report evidence github-pullrequest

-Report a Github pull request evidence for an artifact in a Kosli pipeline.

-### Synopsis
+## Synopsis

 Report a Github pull request evidence for an artifact in a Kosli pipeline.
 It checks if a pull request exists for the artifact (based on its git commit) and report the pull-request evidence to the artifact in Kosli.